What is Binge Eating Disorder?

 BED affects people of all genders, sizes, and backgrounds.
 It is typically a deeply human response to unmet emotional needs, stress, trauma, or chronic deprivation.
 Without proper treatment, BED can lead to serious physical and psychological challenges, but recovery is possible with the right support.

-Signs and Symptoms of Binge Eating Disorder
+Signs and symptoms of Binge Eating Disorder

 Recognizing the signs is a courageous first step toward recovery.
 Common symptoms include:

-You deserve more than just control—you deserve connection, healing, and a life rooted in balance.
+You deserve more than just control.
+You deserve connection, healing, and a life rooted in balance.
 At NewCircle, we meet you where you are and support you as you move from shame and secrecy to strength, self-compassion, and true healing.

-Binge Eating Disorder Treatment Options
+Binge Eating Disorder treatment offerings

 At NewCircle, we provide a full continuum of eating disorder care tailored to each person’s journey: